-- 1.1 For the reasons given in this notice, the Authority has decided to: - (1) impose on Mr Radford a financial penalty of £468,600; and - (2) make an order against Mr Radford, pursuant to section 56 of the Act, prohibiting him from having any responsibility for client money and/or insurer money in relation to any regulated activity carried on by any authorised person, exempt person or exempt professional firm. - 1.2 Mr Radford agreed to settle at an early stage of the Authority's investigation.
+- 1.1 For the reasons given in this notice, the Authority hereby: - (1) imposes on Mr Radford a financial penalty of £468,600; and - (2) makes an order against Mr Radford, pursuant to section 56 of the Act, prohibiting him from having any responsibility for client money and/or insurer money in relation to any regulated activity carried on by any authorised person, exempt person or exempt professional firm.
+This order takes effect from the date of issue of this Notice. - 1.2 Mr Radford agreed to settle at an early stage of the Authority's investigation.
 Mr Radford therefore qualified for a 30% (stage 1) discount under the Authority's executive settlement procedures.
 Were it not for this discount, the Authority would have imposed a financial penalty of £669,531 on Mr Radford.